Elon Musk Has Removed (And Restored) Blue Checkmarks On Twitter

 The social media company led by Elon Musk has begun removing blue checkmarks from accounts unless they’re subscribed to Twitter Blue.
 We’re pretty sure this isn’t one of the Horsemen of the Apocalypse, but it sure feels like it.
 Elon Musk has made good on his promise as Twitter has now begun removing the iconic blue checkmark from multiple accounts.
-The only ones now able to bear the mark (apocalypse!) are those who have subscribed to the USD $8-a-month (SGD 10.68 a month here in Singapore) Twitter Blue service.
+The only ones now able to bear the mark (apocalypse!) are those who have subscribed to the USD $8-a-month (MYR 35.5 a month here in Malaysia) Twitter Blue service.

 [Hero image: Joshua Hoehne/Unsplash; Featured image: Ilgmyzin/Unsplash]